Every December our collective thoughts turn to the little town of Bethlehem. We sing about it, read about it, and have a picture of it in our minds.

 Bethlehem was the home of Ruth and Boaz, the birthplace of King Saul and King David, the birthplace of Jesus the Messiah, and it’s significance cannot be underestimated.
 However, the political landscape of Bethlehem today is tricky.

 Atop the building in the following picture flies the Palestinian flag.
-Palestine is not a nation, but the area ultimately falls under Israeli jurisdiction.
+Palestine is not a nation, and the area ultimately falls under Israeli jurisdiction.
 However, the day-to-day affairs of Bethlehem are governed by the Palestinian authority, and as such our Jewish guide did not enter the area, but handed us over to a Arab Christian guide.
-Just one example of the complex politics of the area.
+This is just one example of the complex politics of the area.
 That said, at no point in Israel did I ever feel ‘unsafe’.
-In fact, I felt as safe as I ever have anywhere.
+In fact, I felt as safe there as I ever have anywhere.

-The exterior of the Church of the Nativity is unassuming, which is fitting considering the humble birth of the Prince of Peace whom it honors.
+There is no idyllic stable as we may expect, but rather the Church of the Nativity, which is built upon the site Jesus was born.
+The exterior of the church is unassuming, which is fitting considering the humble birth of the Prince of Peace whom it honors.
 The entryway requires bending down, some say in order to enter the church in humility before the King who was born in that place so many centuries ago.

 In part two we will head inside the church itself and I’ll tell a little bit about my experience there.